trilogy-group/cn-gitpod/User Manual.md

 ```
 ![Architecture output](images/arch.png)

-### **IMPORTANT**

-You can also specify a custom image to be used to run the workspace or as the base for a dockerfile.
-However, the users must ensure this base image exists for the architecture they are trying to run the workspace in.
-If the base image does not exist for the specified architecture, the workspace will fail silently and be stuck in initializing mode

 ## Snapshots
 You can create and share snapshots of the workspace by clicking on the hamburger menu on top left and selecting share workspace snapshot